Kevin Locke (musician)

 Kevin Edward Locke (Lakota name: Tȟokéya Inážiŋ, meaning "The First to Arise"; June 23, 1954 – September 30, 2022) was of Lakota descent of the Standing Rock Sioux Tribe and Anishinaabe of White Earth.
-He was a preeminent player of the Native American flute, a traditional storyteller, cultural ambassador, recording artist and educator.
+He was a preeminent player of the North American Indigenous Flute, a traditional storyteller, cultural ambassador, recording artist and educator.
 He was best-known for his hoop dance, The Hoop of Life.